Nosana x Mastra: Building Intelligent AI Agents

 • Limit maxSteps to prevent infinite loops

-• Monitor resource usage and optimize for cost efficiency
+• Monitor resource usage and optimize for efficiency

 • Implement proper logging and observability